Access and Inclusion

 Sara Rashid ’15 and Aladrianne Young ’16 reflect on their work at the Mount Holyoke College Art Museum.

 Kirsten Reoch ’90: as a docent in a historical art museum I was interested in the actual built structure of the house and its restoration over the years.

 Sarah Kate Gillespie '94: I love my work and can't imagine doing anything else.

 Allison Palmer ’85: I encourage all my students, regardless of their major, to take at least one art history course and study abroad.

-Victoria Schmidt-Scheuber '12: The academic rigor, a variety of guest speakers, and supportive atmosphere inspired me to continue onward to graduate school
+Victoria Schmidt-Scheuber ’12: Academic rigor, guest speakers and supportive atmosphere inspired me to continue onward to graduate school.

 Courtney Long ’07: a realistic, optimistic, mindset while navigating the journey is essential to building relationships in any art history career.